seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 ## Conclusions

-In this first part of the tutorial, we demonstrated how to set up discretized forward  wave equations, their associated propagators with at runtime code generation.
-In the follwoing part, we will show how to calculate a valid gradient of the FWI objective using the adjoint state method.
+In this first part of the tutorial, we have demonstrated how to set up discretized forward wave equations, their associated propagators with at runtime code generation.
+In the following part, we will show how to calculate a valid gradient of the FWI objective using the adjoint state method.
 In part three, we will demonstrate how to set up a complete matrix-free and scalable optimization framework for acoustic FWI.

 ### Installation